sumbal-ilyass/Sentiment-Analysis-/README.md

 I love working with natural language processing.
 Positive NLP projects are really interesting to me.
 Positive Project Workflow
-1. Text Preprocessing
+Text Preprocessing:

 Convert text to lowercase.
 Remove punctuation and stopwords.
 Tokenize text into individual words.
-2. Feature Extraction
+Feature Extraction:

 Apply the Bag of Words (BoW) model using CountVectorizer.
 Create a feature matrix where each column represents a word, and each row represents its occurrence in a sentence.
-3. Data Splitting
+Data Splitting:

 Split the dataset into training (70%) and testing (30%) subsets.
-4. Model Training
+Model Training:

 Train a Logistic Regression model on the BoW feature matrix.
-5. Evaluation
+Evaluation:

 Use a confusion matrix to evaluate the model's performance.
-6. Prediction
+Prediction:

 Implement a user interface for predicting the sentiment of custom sentences.
 Visualization
-1. Correlation Heatmap
-Visualize feature correlation in the Bag of Words matrix using a heatmap.
+Correlation Heatmap: Visualize feature correlation in the Bag of Words matrix using a heatmap.
-2. Confusion Matrix
-Display the confusion matrix to understand model predictions.
+Confusion Matrix: Display the confusion matrix to understand the model's predictions.
 How to Run the Project
-Install the required libraries: bash
+Install the required libraries:

+bash
 Copy code
 pip install scikit-learn seaborn matplotlib nltk
-Run the Python script.
-Enter a sentence when prompted to test the sentiment prediction.
+Run the Python script and follow the prompt to test sentiment prediction by entering a sentence.

 Code Explanation
 Key Components
 Text Preprocessing Function
 python
 Copy code
 def preprocess_text(text):
-    text = text.lower()
+    text = text.lower()  # Convert to lowercase
-    text = text.translate(str.maketrans("", "", string.punctuation))
+    text = text.translate(str.maketrans("", "", string.punctuation))  # Remove punctuation
-    words = text.split()
+    words = text.split()  # Tokenize the sentence
-    words = [word for word in words if word not in stop_words] return " ".join(words)
+    words = [word for word in words if word not in stop_words]  # Remove stopwords return " ".join(words)
 Bag of Words Model
 python
 Copy code
 from sklearn.feature_extraction.text import CountVectorizer vectorizer = CountVectorizer()
 X = vectorizer.fit_transform(df['Processed_Text'])
 Model Training and Prediction
 python
 Copy code
 from sklearn.linear_model import LogisticRegression model = LogisticRegression() model.fit(X_train, y_train)
 User Interface for Prediction
 python
 Copy code
 user_comment = input("Enter a sentence to predict sentiment (Positive/Negative): ")